 Language of dialogue and subtitles: Tibetan and Chinese; English subtitles

 Topics: Environmental movements, indigenous knowledge, Tibet/China, culture and nature

 Credits: Produced by Emily Yeh; Directed by Kunga Lama; Written by Emily Yeh; Narration by Giulia Bernardini; Post production manager Djuna Zupanicic; Edited by Jeff Lodas and Djuna Zupancic; Graphics by Djuna Zupancic; Audio Mix by Wind over the Earth, Jason Mcdaniel, Jesse Zimmerman; Camera operators Kunga Lama, Chime Namgyal, Rinchen Samdrup, Emily Yeh; Funded by National Geographic and National Science Foundation.
-Contact Us for a copy of the film.Click here for a PDF copy of a study guide.
+Contact Us for a copy of the film.Click here for a PDF copy of the Shielding the Mountains Study Guide.